smizell/hyperdescribe/hyperdescribe-draft.md

 ## Example

 Starting with a document marked up with HTML+RDFa, we will then describe it with Hyperdescribe.
-Please note that this does example does not use all of the possible elements of Hyperdescribe.
+Please note that this does not use all of the possible elements of Hyperdescribe.

 ```html
 <!DOCTYPE html>